-Crude oil delivery commitments.
-In May 2021, the Company entered into a crude oil marketing contract with DK Trading & Supply, LLC ("Delek") as the purchaser and DKL Permian Gathering, LLC ("DKL") as the gatherer and transporter.
-The contract includes the Company's current and future crude oil production from the majority of its horizontal wells in Flat Top where DKL is continually constructing a crude oil gathering system and custody transfer meters to most of the Company's central tank batteries.
+Crude Oil Delivery Commitments.
+In May 2021, the Company entered into a crude oil marketing contract with Lion as the purchaser and DKL Permian Gathering, LLC ("DKL") as the gatherer and transporter.
+The contract includes the Company's current and future crude oil production from its horizontal wells in Flat Top where DKL will construct a crude oil gathering system and custody transfer meters to all the Company's central tank batteries.
 The contract contains a minimum volume commitment commencing October 2021 based on the gross barrels delivered at the Company's central tank battery facilities and is 5,000 Bopd for the first year, 7,500 Bopd for the second year and 10,000 Bopd for the remaining eight years of the contract.
 However, the Company has the ability under the contract to cumulatively bank excess volumes delivered to offset future minimum volume commitments.
-For the period from October 1, 2021 to December 31, 2022, the Company has delivered approximately 22,800 Bopd under the contract.
-The remaining monetary commitment as of December 31, 2022, if the Company never delivers any additional volumes under the agreement, is approximately \$18.3 million.
+For the period from October 1, 2021 to December 31, 2021, the Company has delivered approximately 17,247 Bopd under the contract.
+The remaining monetary commitment as of December 31, 2021, if the Company never delivers any additional volumes under the agreement, is approximately \$24.4 million.